sigcsets/sigcse2020/authors/specialsessions.md

 <a href="{{site.data.publishing.acmpubguidelines}}">Formatting requirements, MS Word template, and LaTeX template</a>
 </div>

+SIGCSE 2020 is NOT participating in the new ACM workflow, template, and production system.  *Word Authors*, please use the Interim Tempalte. *LaTex Authors*, please use the official ACM Master with the `ACM_SigConf` template.

 The following modifications and exceptions apply:

-* **Abstract**: Should provide a brief summary describing your special section including session objective intended audience, and relevance to the SIGCSE community.
+* **Abstract**: Should provide a brief summary describing your special section including session objective, intended audience, and relevance to the SIGCSE community.

 * Subsequent sections should contain the following information: